 - Have you been accredited by Medicare/Medicaid?
 Joint Commission on Accreditation of Health Organizations?
 (Both groups have standards that must be followed.)

-There are two oxygen modes: compressed gas and liquid.
+There are two types of oxygen systems: compressed gas and liquid.

-With a conserving device, compressed gas can last from one to five hours, depending on tank size and liter flow.
-Portable tanks work well as backup for concentrators but they are not good for continuous, long-term oxygen use.
+With a conserving device, compressed gas can last from one to five hours, depending on tank size, how full the tank is, and liter flow.
+Portable tanks work well as backup for concentrators, but they are not good for continuous, long-term oxygen use.

 Stationary tanks are large steel or aluminum tanks.
 They are very heavy and hard to move.
 They must be secured to prevent them from falling over.
 Large stationary tanks are good to have as backup to an oxygen concentrator if the power goes out.
 They are not good for someone needing continuous flow oxygen.